 For upper eyelid surgery, the incision hides very nicely in the eyelid groove crease above the eye.
 Sometimes the outer edge is visible under the eyebrow.
 This is usually most noticeable in the first two months after surgery and will often soften and fade greatly over time.
 Women can use make-up to camouflage this area.
 Browlifts may be performed in several different ways, so the incision site will vary.
-If a browlift is recommended, Dr. Hauck will discuss your incision line placement in more detail during your evaluation.
+If a browlift is recommended, our surgeon will discuss your incision line placement in more detail during your evaluation.
 We also offer laser treatments to minimize the appearance of old or new scars.

 It is very important to take it easy, rest and relax for the first week.
 Cold compresses for the first 72 hours help minimize bruising and swelling.
 Keeping the head elevated for the first few days also helps.
 Vigorous exercise should be avoided that first week as well.
 Many patients return to work in a few days.
 It may be an average of 7-10 days before most patients feel comfortable in social gatherings.